Bill Paxton: ‘Titanic,’ ‘Aliens’ And ‘Terminator’ Star Dies At 61

 “A loving husband and father, Bill began his career in Hollywood working on films in the art department and went on to have an illustrious career spanning four decades as a beloved and prolific actor and filmmaker,” the statement continued.
 “His passion for the arts was felt by all who knew him, and his warmth and tireless energy were undeniable.
 We ask to please respect the family’s wish for privacy as they mourn the loss of their adored husband and father.”

-[blockqoute] “Bill’s passion for the arts was felt by all who knew him, and his warmth and tireless energy were undeniable,” [blockqoute]
+“Bill’s passion for the arts was felt by all who knew him, and his warmth and tireless energy were undeniable.”

 RIP to one of my favorites since "Weird Science," the great Bill Paxton.